 - 1. Students must maintain an acceptable GPA of 2.00 or higher. - 2.
 Students must complete a minimum of 66.67 percent of all cumulative credit hours attempted.
 Grades A, B, C, D, and P (Pass) count toward the 66.67 percent requirement and are considered completed credits.
 W, WP, WF, F, I, and NP do not count as completed credits, but only as attempted credits.
 Audited courses are not included in this calculation. - 3.
 All students must be pursuing a degree to qualify for student financial aid.
 A student whose enrollment status is non-matriculated, special sessions, or unclassified is not eligible for student financial aid under any federal, state or institutional program. - 4.
 For repeated courses, only the highest grade will be included in the GPA calculation, but the credits for all course attempts will be included in the course completion calculation.
 Students can receive financial aid for a maximum of two repeats per course.
 A student can receive financial aid only once to retake a previously passed course.
 A total of five course repeats will be considered financial aid eligible.
-A student must be otherwise eligible for financial aid for the maximum eligibility limits to apply.
+A student must be otherwise eligible for financial aid for the maximum eligibility limits to apply. - 5.

-- 5. For consortium courses (courses taken at another institution for which Simpson University processes financial aid), the end of semester/payment period calculation will not be completed until official transcripts noting course completion are received and processed by the Registrar's Office. - 6.
 Incomplete courses must be completed by the end of the first week of the next course in the student's program.
-If not, the grade will be converted to an F. Prior to completion, the incomplete will negatively impact the student's completion calculation. - 7.
+If not, the grade will be converted to an F. Prior to completion, the incomplete will negatively impact the student's completion calculation. - 6.
 Courses that are dropped will be excluded from the completion calculation for credit hours attempted.
 Any course that is processed as a "W" (withdrawal) will be included in the completion calculation as indicated above.

 Undergraduate students pursuing a degree are eligible to receive student financial aid for up to 150 percent of the program's length.
 All attempted credits at Simpson University that apply to the current program and any credits transferred from other colleges or universities that apply to the current program will be included in the calculation.
-According to federal regulations, if it is determined that a student will not be able to finish the program of study within 150 percent of the program length, the student will no longer be eligible to receive financial aid for the remainder of the program.
+According to federal regulations, if it is determined that a student will not be able to finish the program of study within

+150 percent of the program length, the student will no longer be eligible to receive financial aid for the remainder of the program.